thosgood/this-weeks-finds/markdown/251-300/week257.md

 but with the strands *doubled*, as above - I'm too lazy to draw this here.
 And then we need to find some nice conditions that make this associative law true.
-Clearly we should use the associative laws for m and n, but the "braiding" - the distributive law d: FG => GF - also gets into the act.
+Clearly we should use the associative laws for m and n, but the "braiding" - the distributive law d: FG \Rightarrow GF - also gets into the act.

 I'll leave this as a pleasant exercise in string diagram manipulation.